 '''

 class b2luigi.basf2_helper.data.CdstDataTask(args, kwargs)

 Bases: b2luigi.basf2_helper.data.DstDataTask

+'''

+'''

 data mode = 'cdst'

-output()

-The output that this Task produces.

 '''

 The output of the Task determines if the Task needs to be run-the task is considered finished iff the outputs all exist.
 Subclasses should override this method to return a single Target or a list of Target instances.